 Looking for a dating site you can trust?
 Search no more.

-Pop star Taylor Swift may have a red-hot career but it seems the media would rather focus on her string of famous boyfriends and her many heartbreaks.
+Pop star Taylor Swift has a red-hot career, but it seems the media would rather focus on her string of famous boyfriends and her many heartbreaks.

 So what’s going on with Taylor?
 And what can the rest of us learn from her many losses in the love wars?